anand-vishwakarma-1/Udacity_DRL/p1_navigation/README.md

  * _n_fc1_ is played out as a value 64,
  * _n_fc2_ is played out as a value 64.

-For the training session, we construct the **agent** with parameters and we run the *Deep-Q-Network* procedure **dqn** as follows:
+For the training session, we construct the **agent** with above parameters and we run the *Deep-Q-Network* procedure **dqn** as follows:

   agent = **Agent**(state_size=37, action_size=4, seed=1, n_fc1=64, n_fc2=64)